 These awards recognise the valuable contribution of individuals and organisations across Queensland in the investigation, preservation and celebration of Queensland’s memory - past and present.

-Applications and nominations for State Library of Queensland Fellowships and Queensland Memory Awards for 2016 are now open.
+Applications and nominations for State Library of Queensland Fellowships and Queensland Memory Awards for 2016 are now closed.

-For more information about individual fellowships or to apply for a fellowship please select from one of the following.
+For more information about individual fellowships, please select from one of the following.

 The John Oxley Library Fellowship supported by the Queensland Library Foundation, offers researchers and historians the opportunity to discover Queensland’s rich history utilising the resources of the John Oxley Library and State Library of Queensland.

 The Queensland Business Leaders Hall of Fame Fellowship is an initiative of the Queensland Business Leaders Hall of Fame, a partnership between State Library of Queensland, the Queensland Library Foundation and QUT Business School.
 This specialist fellowship supports researchers exploring Queensland’s business history.

 The Q ANZAC 100: Memories for a new generation project offers four (4) Fellowships each year until 2018.
 Q ANZAC 100 Fellowships are awarded to research projects that deepen and broaden our understanding Queensland’s experience during the First World War.